mparkcode/test-extension/README.md

 <p>Despite the account creation and log in process seeming rather simple, I still opted to create a very basic flowchart for it for the purposes of visualizing the user's journey.
 It can be found <a href="https://github.com/kel151/Flixlog/tree/master/fl%20wireframes/flowcharts">here.</a></p>

 <h3>Database Design:</h3>
+<p>I used NoSQL features from MongoDB in order to be able to map out the collection below.</p>

 <h3>Data Storage Types:</h3>